 Every SEO campaign we run, starts with an analysis to see where the site is currently sitting based on hundreds of search engine optimization factors.
 We make this free tool available for you to test your website and see how it scores.

-If you want more website traffic from search engines, all you have to do is follow this webpage scoring report.
+If you want more traffic from search engines, all you have to do is follow this webpage scoring report.
 It will scan a page on your website and point out all of the SEO errors you need to fix in order to increase your rankings.
 We grade your web page based on a number of factors and we list them all in this report.

 Want to increase your score points?
-There are a lot of things you can do to grow your traffic and sales, but we’ll prioritize them for you in a neat list, so you focus on what’s important and will gain you the best results.
+There are a lot of things you can do to grow your traffic and sales, but we’ll prioritize them for you in a neat list, so you can focus on what’s important and will gain you the best results.
 Follow the checklist and you will achieve better score results.

 Keywords are the foundation of a quality search marketing analysis and campaign.
 Find out which keywords are most prevalent on your page and fine tune the content to match your priorities.
-Your SEO Score report will reveal if you have too little or too many mentions of your target keyword throughout the page content.
+Your Score report will reveal if you have too little or too many mentions of your target keyword throughout the page content.
 If you over optimize, you can be penalized by Google and other search engines.